JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.html.md

 #### Trigonometric

-Trigonometric-based structures provide flexible ways to simulate complex curved patterns and spirals that often arise in real-world high-dimensional data, such as in biological trajectories, or physical systems (@fig:triginometric).
+Trigonometric-based structures provide flexible ways to simulate complex curved patterns and spirals that often arise in real-world high-dimensional data, such as in biological trajectories, or physical systems (@fig-triginometric).
 The main geometry is defined by the first few coordinates: crescents ($p=2$), cylinders, spirals, and helices ($p=4$).
 These structures are particularly valuable for testing how well dimension reduction and clustering algorithms preserve intricate geometric and topological features [@calladine1997; @gershenfeld2000].

 First, the `gen_crescent(n, p)` function generates a $p$-dimensional dataset of $n$ observations based on a $2\text{-}D$ crescent-shaped manifold with optional structured high-dimensional noise (@fig:triginometric a).
 Let $\{\theta_i\}_{i=1}^n$  be a sequence of $n$ evenly spaced angles on the interval $[\pi/6, 2\pi]$, defined as $\theta_i = \frac{\pi}{6} + (i-1)\frac{2\pi - \pi/6}{n-1}, \quad i = 1,\dots,n$.
 The corresponding $2\text{-}D$ coordinates are defined by: $$X_{i1} = \cos(\theta_i), \quad X_{i2} = \sin(\theta_i).$$